joachim-gassen/botex/docs/tutorials/running_an_experiment.md

 ## Starting oTree via Python

-When you want to run an oTree experiment with botex bots, you need to have access to a running oTree instance that is able to host th experiment that you want to run.
+When you want to run an oTree experiment with botex bots, you need to have access to a running oTree instance that is able to host the experiment that you want to run.

 in the [getting started section](../getting_started.md), we have seen how to start an oTree server via the command line.
-Here, we will use botex to start an oTree server instance via Python.
-This is useful if you want to automate the process of running the experiment and collecting the data.
+Now, we will use botex to start an oTree server instance via Python.
+This is useful if you want to automate the process of running an experiment and collecting its data.

 The following code snippet shows how to start an oTree server via Python: